Nomination Period for Candidates for BoG Members-at-Large will open September 4th

 - Additional information/documentation (CV, resume) may be submitted in addition to the brief biography.

-- Confirmation of active 2016 IEEE and EPS membership.
+- Confirmation of current IEEE and EPS membership.

 - Photograph (digital) of candidate.